Los Angeles airport terminal re-opens as shooting probed

 Los Angeles police officers will be wearing black mourning bands in memory of Hernandez, Chief Charlie Beck of Los Angeles Police Department said on Twitter.

-Meanwhile, the airport said its 100-foot pylons would light the night blue through Sunday to honour Hernandez.
+Meanwhile, the airport said its 100-foot pylons would light the night blue through Sunday to honor Hernandez.

 "RIP," the post said.